JvanKatwijk/drmplus/README.md

-The current (0.95) version of drmplus is - in principle - able to decode xHE-AAC encoded audio frames. *However, the ONLY source I currently have is a recording of a fragment of a transmission from Petersburg, in which the mapping of streams to services is not completely understood since the mapping of one stream is constantly changing, and it seems that from tiem to time two services use the same stream.
-The selection of audio channels seems to work well, selection of data is being worked on
+The current (0.95) version of drmplus is - in principle - able to decode xHE-AAC encoded audio frames. *However, the ONLY source I currently have is a recording of a fragment of a transmission from Petersburg, The selection of audio channels seems to work well, selection of data is being worked on

-Any suggestion is more than welcome
+Any suggestion - or better: a recording - is more than welcome

 -----------------------------------------------------------------------
 CONFIGURING